E Visa Treaty Countries List for Investors & Traders

 If you are not a national of treaty country, you may wish to explore alternative entry options, depending on the nature and required duration of stay, and the prevailing US immigration rules at the time of your application.
 Take advice on your particular circumstances.

+NNU Immigration specialize in US E visa applications.
 We can advise on all aspects of the E-1 and E-2 visa, from assessing eligibility, to support with compiling your petition and all required supporting documentation.

 This article does not constitute direct legal advice and is for informational purposes only.